 Let’s first come out with the strength of your weaknesses.
 It is the secret of success.
 This is probably the most challenging part of the question.
 Everyone has weaknesses, but who dares to acknowledge them in an interview?

-Professional weakness and strengths have many examples with diplomatic answers.
-Some of the remarkable examples of weaknesses you might mention in the interview, include:
+Professional weaknesses and strengths have many examples with diplomatic answers.
+Some of the remarkable examples of weaknesses you might mention in the interview include:

 - To be very critical of me